Using the theme layer (Drupal 6.x)

 Implementing theme functions

 Drupal allows you to use functions for your default theme implementations.
-There is one benefit to this, which is that it is somewhat faster, because there is no checking for alternative templates (since there aren't any), and there isn't a preprocess function for it.
+This is somewhat faster, as there is no check for alternative templates (since there aren't any).

 The downside is that there isn't a preprocess function.
-This makes it harder for themers to really override your theme function unless they're developers.
-This is especially true if your theme function really is more code than presentation.
-In general, please try to use templates wherever it is possible.
+This makes it harder for themers to override your theme function, unless they're developers.
+This is especially true if your theme function affects program logic rather than presentation.
+In general, using templates minimizes this risk.

 Theme functions are named by prepending 'theme_' to the name of the hook.
 The arguments given to theme('hook') will be passed straight through, unaltered.
 The defaults specified in the hook registration will not be provided here; they must be provided as normal PHP argument defaults.